 From the Sea to the Mountains

-Arrival Day: Get to Trieste and enjoy the famous beaches.
+Arrival Day: Get to the city and enjoy the famous Trieste beaches and bathing facilities.
 Stay there the night before or get going on the road mid-afternoon.

 Enjoy walking around Lake Bohinj at the outskirts of Triglav National Park.